Skip to content

 Choose which specific tool from your toolkit you want to test.

-• Tool Dropdown: Lists all tools available in the current toolkit
+• Tool Dropdown: Lists all available and enabled tools in the current toolkit

 • Search Functionality: Type to filter available tools by name